yuanqing811/ISIC2018/README.md

 **Note** we use the developement version of scikit-image for image resizing as it supports anti-aliasing.
 You can install devlopement version directly from [Github](https://github.com/scikit-image/scikit-image).
 Alternatively, you could change the resize function in load_image_by_id in datasets/ISIC2018/\_\_init\_\_.py to not use the anti-aliasing flag.

+**Note** To run and modify the code in Visual Studio, use the "from existing python code" - template from the "new project" menu and add "datasets" and "datasets/ISIC2018/" to "search path" in the project view.

 ## Data preparation

 Place the unzipped ISIC 2018 data in folders datasets/ISIC2018/data.
 This folder should have the following subfolders: